Dementia: Muscle fat may predict risk of cognitive decline

 That knowledge provided the foundation for studying the possible effect of muscle adiposity in the brain, she said.

-“Fat is more than meets the eye,” said Rosano.
+“Fat is more than meets the eye,” Dr. Rosano said.
 “It’s something that hides in the body.”

 “Intramuscular fat has already been established as a predictor of muscle and mobility function and metabolic health,” said Kelsey Costa, a registered dietitian nutritionist and health research consultant for the group Medical Inspiration Daily for a Stronger Society who was not involved in the study.

 “Health issues like diabetes, stroke, and cardiovascular disease are linked to intramuscular fat.
-These results suggest that intramuscular fat is also an important risk factor for cognitive decline,” she told Medical News Today.
+These results suggest that intramuscular fat is also an important risk factor for cognitive decline,” she told MNT.

 The study findings were similar for Black and white men and women.